 - When cell phone carriers switch to 5G, they will stop service to phones, medical devices, and security systems that run on 3G.
 People with older phones will not be able makes calls including emergency calls to 911.

 - The Affordable Connectivity Program (ACP) offers a discount for broadband services for eligible customers.

 - Cell phone carriers are shutting down 3G networks as part of a transition to 4G LTE and 5G networks.
 This means for people with older phones will not be able to make calls including ones to 911.
 Some networks have already shut down their 3G service, such as AT&T, while others like Verizon plan to sunset their 3G service by the end of the year.
 For additional information about the timeline and how to upgrade affected devices, visit the FCC website.

 - The ACP offers a $30/monthly discount for eligible households.
 The ACP broadens income and participation eligibility.
-Enrollment opened on December 31, 2021.
+More information here.

 - The FCC has taken action to raise awareness about the Nationwide Lifeline Program for affordable telephone or internet service, a benefit for which many consumers may be newly eligible during the pandemic.

 - The RI Office of Innovation has other resources on obtaining phone and Internet access.

 - The National Digital Inclusion Alliance also has this nationwide resource list.

 - EveryoneOn has a tool to search for low-cost internet service and computers in areas near you.